 A: I had the goal of becoming a therapist from a very young age.
 When I was five or six years old, I had a friend with cystic fibrosis.
 I loved nothing more than sitting with him, listening to him, and being there for him.
 Since then, I’ve had the desire to help people.
 I have always been a good listener.
 I grew up being fascinated by people’s different reactions to the experiences they were having – the similarities and differences between them, and why those occur.
 These interests and strengths fed my drive to pursue my career as a therapist.

-In high school, I struggled to figure out who I was and the person I wanted to be.
+In high school and as I transitioned to adulthood, I struggled to figure out who I was and the person I wanted to be.
 I lived in Colorado and started spending more time in the outdoors, mountaineering and climbing.
 I gained a lot of confidence in the wilderness and learned a lot about myself.
 Once I learned about wilderness therapy, it was easy to marry my two passions of being outside and helping others experience growth and change in the wilderness.

 A: I love to get to know people while they’re getting to know themselves.
 Transition age young adults are at a crossroads in life, so-to-speak, so they are naturally poised to look inward and think about who they want to become in adulthood.
 It’s exciting and rewarding to see the evolution that occurs during a students’ stay here.
 I love challenging and supporting them throughout that experience.
 I’m with them every step of the way, celebrating successes and leading them through hardships.